zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

 ## Required Artifacts
-- Installation of Oracle Data Visualization Desktop (free with Autonomous Data Warehouse)
+- Installation of Oracle Data Visualization Desktop (free with Autonomous Data Warehouse).
+If you already have Data Visualization Desktop installed, please check the version.
+You will need a minimum DVD version 12.2.5.0.0 to connect to you Oracle Autonomous Data Warehouse.
 - Access to an existing Autonomous Data Warehouse instance

 ## Set Up Local Windows Desktop Environment